7 Scarily Effective Social Engineering Techniques

 After you have established rapport… start with small talk… deviate the focus of the conversation to the elicitation topic… then go back to the first topic.

-Experts say that most security breaches happen because of human error.
+Experts say that most security breaches happen because of human error but sometimes the breach is intentional.

 You probably heard about the Milgram experiment and its results.
 A man in a lab coat at Yale University convinced strangers to harm other people.